1999 Afghanistan earthquake: Damage

-Due to harsh weather conditions and dispersed settlements, it was difficult to assess the damage in the worst hit region, which had a combined population of about 300,000 people.
+Due to harsh weather conditions and dispersed settlements, it was difficult to assess the damage in the worst-hit region, which had a combined population of about 300,000 people.
 The most affected districts were Maidan Shar, Nirkh, and Sayedabad in Wardak, and Baraki Barak, Pul-e-Alam and Mohammad Agha in Logar.
 70 people were killed 500 were injured, and 7,000 homes collapsed due to the quake.
 About 18,600 families were also affected.
-Many lives were saved due to foreshocks preceding the mainshock.
-The damage in the Wardak province is generally much severe than that of Logar.
+Many lives were saved due to foreshocks preceding the main tremor.
+The damage in the Wardak province was generally much severe than that in Logar.
 In the capital Kabul, damage such as collapsed mud walls and several injuries were also reported.
 Panic also spread across the city, as many people thought that they were being attacked by U.S. warplanes or missiles in the search for Osama bin Laden, who was based in Afghanistan.